Accelerating Primal-dual Methods for Regularized Markov Decision Processes: Quadratically convexified primal-dual formulation

 One geometric way to see this equivalence is to go through the associated primal formulations \eq{ \min_{v} e^{\T} v, \text { s.t. } \forall s, v_{s} \geq \tau\log \left(\sum_{a \in A} \exp \left(\frac{r_{sa}+\gamma \sum_{s'} P_{ass'} v_{s'}}{\tau}\right)\right), } and \eq{ \min_{v} \frac{\alpha}{2} \|v\|^2, \text { s.t. } \forall s, v_{s} \geq \tau\log \left(\sum_{a \in A} \exp \left(\frac{r_{sa}+\gamma \sum_{s'} P_{ass'} v_{s'}}{\tau}\right)\right). } \cref{fig:equivalence} illustrates the primal formulations of a randomly generated MDP with $|S|=|A|=2$, where the yellow region represents the feasible set and the red dot represents the optimal value $v^*$.
 Due to the key assumption $r_{sa}\geq0$, the feasible set lies in the first quadrant.
 From the contour plots of the objective function $e^{\T}v$ and $\|v\|^2$ shown by the dotted curves, it is clear that both of them are minimized at $v^*$ when constrained to the feasible set.

-The following theorem states this equivalence precisely and its proof is given in \cref{sec:proofs}. \begin{theorem} For an infinite-horizon discounted MDP with finite state space $S$, finite action space $A$ and nonnegative reward $r$, we have the following properties: \begin{enumerate}[(a)] \item There is a unique solution $(v^*, u^\circ)$ to the primal-dual problem:
+The following theorem states this equivalence formally, with its proof given in \cref{sec:proofs}. \begin{theorem} For an infinite-horizon discounted MDP with finite state space $S$, finite action space $A$ and nonnegative reward $r$, we have the following properties: \begin{enumerate}[(a)] \item There is a unique solution $(v^*, u^\circ)$ to the primal-dual problem:

 where $v^*$ is the optimal value function defined by \eqref{eq:optimality} and $\frac{u_{sa}^\circ}{\bu_s^\circ}$ gives the optimal policy $\pi_{sa}^*$. \item There is a unique solution $(v^*, u^*)$ to the quadratically convexified problem: